 For example, imagine that you have a table that you use over and over again each time you load a workspace.
 Instead of having to create and load it manually every time, you can put the code to create it in a q data initializer that loads automatically when you load the module.
 That way, the table is always available to you.
 (Initializers for huge tables or databases should make use of unmanaged files or databases placed on the server by their team or administrator.)

-These provide a means for managing small files, including
+These provide a means for managing files, including

 .q files.
-Files are created by selecting a module and picking New > File… from the main or context menus and typing the name of the file path.
-When the module is loaded the named file path is created relative to the workspace path for that user.
+Files are created by selecting a repository, module or folder and picking New > File… from the context menu and typing the name of the file path.
+When the repository is loaded the named file path is created relative to the workspace path for that user.
 The file will contain the contents entered using the Text Editor.

 This example repository contains several modules (e.g.